Azure/azure-sdk-for-go/README.md

 tested with Go 1.8 and 1.9.
 To be notified about updates and changes, subscribe to the [Azure update feed][].

-:exclamation: **NOTE:** This project is in preview and breaking changes are introduced frequently.
-Therefore, vendoring dependencies is even more important than usual.
-We use [dep](https://github.com/golang/dep).

 ### Install:

 ```sh